Farhan-Ahmed-Netsmartz/flutter_web_example/README.md

 # flutter_web_example

-Flutter project configured for deployment on the web through GitHub Pages and a custom domain.
+Flutter project configured for deployment on the web through GitHub Pages and a custom domain.....

 [See this repo for actual hosted project](https://github.com/davefaliskie/flutter-website)